jeffduda/GetYourBrainPipelined/README.md

 * smoothSimpleITK.py - smooth an image using the SimpleITK python module
 * smoothANTs.py - smooth an image using the ants python module
 * registrationANTs.py - simple registration using the ants python module
+* registrationSimpleITK.py - simple registration using the SimpleITK python module

 All outputs will be saved in the /local/data/output directory.